 The first is to buy sushi at food sales counters in the basement floors of department stores, supermarkets, or stores specializing in sushi located among shopping streets and take them home.
 Prices range from 500 yen to 1,500 yen ($5 to $15 in terms of 100 yen to the dollar).

 The second is to go to conveyor-belt sushi restaurants in busy shopping areas or in the suburbs.
-A plate with two "kan" (pieces) of the same sushi is priced between 100 yen and 500 yen.
+A plate with two "kan" (pieces) of the same sushi is priced between 100 yen to 500 yen.

 The third is to go to sushi restaurants in which sushi chefs make sushi based on orders from customers.
 The bill costs about 1,000 yen at inexpensive restaurants but as high as 30,000 yen at top-class restaurants in such fashionable areas as Ginza and Nishi-Azabu in Tokyo.
 There are various sizes of sushi restaurants and a variety of prices.
 Some restaurants show the kinds of fish and their prices per piece by writing them on a menu or pasting them on the walls.
 But some restaurants do not.
 Even for Japanese, it is an adventure with a sense of tension to go to sushi restaurants they have never visited.
 Therefore, it is even more so for foreign tourists.
 There are no dress codes.
 But if the prices are likely to exceed 10,000 yen, you should expect the restaurants to be first-class ones.
 If the menus are displayed outside the restaurants, you can find out the prices in advance.